DarkMarmot/cognition/README.md

-# cognition
+# Cognition

-SPA javascript component framework
+SPA Framework in progress